xmatters/xm-labs-xMatters-By-Phone/README.md

 ```
 What group would you like to speak live with.
 Press 1 for xyz.
 Press 2 for jkl.
 Press 3 for mno.
-Calling "John Smith", good luck with your problem.
+Calling Admin Group, primary on call "John Smith", good luck with your problem.
 ```

 6. Twilio Function **xm_escalate** is initiated.
-   - Escalates to the next on call if a member does not answer within 20 seconds.
+   - Handles escalations to the next on call if phone is not not answer within 17 seconds.
-   - If the primary on call does not answer the phone within 20 seconds, the call is automatically routed to the next on call member.
+   - An answering machine will stop the process and will result in not connecting with someone live.
+   		- 17 seconds is typically short enough that voicemail will not answer.
+This setting can be changed.
+   		- The system add a 5 second buffer to the timeout setting provided.
+12 seconds + 5 second buffer = 17 seconds.

+   	Line 27:  ... __'timeout':12__ ...

 ```
 Calling the next on call, "Henry Stephens", good luck.